arthur-ai/bench/docs/source/walkthrough.md

 news_summary_test = TestSuite(name='news_summary', scoring_method='summary_quality', input_text_list=articles, reference_output_list=reference_summaries)
 ```

-If you have previous generations you'd like to use for creating a test suite, please see our documentation for all compatible data formats.
+If you have previous generations you'd like to use for creating a test suite, please see our {class}`documentation <arthur_bench.run.testsuite.TestSuite>` for all compatible data formats.

 ### Running the test suite
 For the first run, we will evaluate the performance of an open source model relative to the generations of gpt3.
 In this example we will use a t5 model trained on book summarization available on the huggingface hub: